 web development using CSS

-I have contributed several articles on CSS (Cascading Stylesheets), one of the languages used to write Web pages, to CSS Discuss.
-CSS Discuss (css-d) is a discussion and help forum for Web developers, consisting of a mailing list and associated Wiki.
+I contributed several articles on CSS (Cascading Stylesheets), one of the languages used to write Web pages, to CSS Discuss.
+CSS Discuss (css-d) was a discussion and help forum for Web developers, consisting of a mailing list and associated Wiki.

-I have provided links below to some of my articles.
+I have resurrected some of the pages I contributed to from The Wayback Machine (an Internet archive).
+I have provided links to them as PDFs below.
 Please note that others may have amended my original articles since I wrote them.
 Many of these articles have selected links to further advice.
+Although CSS has greatly evolved, much of the generic advice remains valid.

 -